On December 4th, Brooklyn Tech’s Visual & Performing Arts Department opened the curtain on this year’s school play, Harvey — a comedic smash.

 “There’s just a lot of cool messages from the show about imaginary friends and whether being weird and eccentric is actually a bad thing,” Slewett added.

-The production would not have been complete without the dozens of crew members–including the prop team, set building team, stage works, and student media–who helped put the show together.
+The production would not have been complete without the dozens of crew members –including the prop team, set building team, Stage Works, and student media–who helped put the show together.

 Throughout the show, there were multiple set and costume changes that crew members pulled off seamlessly.